 You can use this tool on Mohu’s website to find the right antenna for where you live.

-For rural households that are far away from broadcast towers, a digital antenna may not work.
-If that’s the case, an attic or outdoor antenna will be more suitable for you.
+For rural households that are far away from broadcast towers, an indoor antenna may not work.
+If that’s the case, an outdoor antenna will be more suitable for you.
 These are still affordable, but expect to pay closer to $100.

 2. Live TV Streaming

 If you don’t want to go the antenna route, there are several live TV streaming services that offer local channels.
-These cable TV replacements start at around $50 per month:
+These cable TV replacements start at around $50 to $60 per month:

 Sling TV is the cheapest option on this list, but it only offers NBC and FOX in select markets.